foliant-docs/foliantcontrib.confluence/README.md

 :   **Required** Host of your confluence server.

 `login`
 :   Login of the user who has permissions to create and update pages.
-If login is not supplied, it will be prompted during build.
+If login is not supplied, it will be prompted during the build.

 `password`
 :   Password of the user.
-If password is not supplied, it will be prompted during build.
+If the password is not supplied, it will be prompted during the build.

 `id`
 :   ID of the page where the content will be uploaded. *Only for already existing pages*